Here’s What Travel Was Like 100 Years Ago

 Image Credit: Deposit Photos

 If you wanted to communicate with people back home, you’d need to send a telegram.
 Forget about texting or emailing.
-Better brush up on your Morse code!
+Brush up on your Morse code before you hit the road.

 9. Dress in Layers!